 I first noticed how this works when working on my Attack exercises.
-I could relax my stomach (like when you stick it out to look extra fat) and then when I went to play a medium high note, it would come inward.
+I could relax my stomach in between notes, (like when you stick it out to look extra fat, my yoga teacher called this "buddha belly") and then, when I went to play a medium high note, it would come inward.
 I could feel that abdominal wall coming in to support (pressurize) my air sac (lungs).
-I learned that higher and louder notes on the trumpet need more air support, and I could use that muscle to push against my lungs to help the air come out fast.
-I think there’s probably a mathematical pressurization necessary for each pitch- but we don’t need to know that in order to play, just helps to be aware of what the body is doing naturally.
+I learned that higher and louder notes on the trumpet need more air support, and I could actively use that muscle to push against my lungs to help the air come out fast.
+I think there’s probably a mathematical pressurization necessary for each pitch, although the tongue also learns how to coordinate this pressure from below with the channeling it can provide to further fine tune the support for each pitch/volume.
+Of course, we don’t need to know any of this in order to play, just helps to be aware of what the body is doing naturally.

 Paying attention to this when playing the trumpet takes a lot of strain OFF of the lips.

-I realized that the lips are just the reed of the whole machine, not where the power comes from.
-Your pressurized air sac creates the necessary airspeed, and your lips are just in the middle vibrating. (like in the bagpipe)
+I realized that the lips are just the reed of the whole machine, not where the power or even accuracy comes from.
+Your pressurized air sac (along with tongue/oral shape) creates the necessary airspeed, and your lips are just in the middle vibrating. (like in the bagpipe)

-And continuing from this: You can’t really support much from the top down, it primarily comes up from below.
-As you breath out, your diaphragm rises up and inwards to push on the lungs.
+Just before you blow out, your diaphragm rises up and inwards to push on the lungs.